Host diversity and adaptive vector feeding preferences shape disease burden in vector-borne diseases: Introduction

+In this study, we investigate how host diversity influences both disease transmission and the evolution of vector feeding preferences.
+We develop a two-host vector-borne disease model and use adaptive dynamics~\cite{geritz1997dynamics} to examine how ecological variation in host communities shapes vector host choice. { We identify conditions under which changes in vector preference reverse the epidemiological effect of host diversity, causing shifts between amplification and dilution regimes.
+We show that host encounter patterns can drive the evolution of either strong specialization on a preferred host or stable opportunistic feeding strategies.
+We further show that interventions that reduce contacts with a preferred host can redirect vector feeding toward alternative hosts, reducing prevalence in the protected host while potentially increasing overall infection levels.} Our results suggest that host diversity mediated amplification and dilution of disease burden is not fixed property of host communities, but may change as vector populations adapt their feeding behavior.

-The paper is structured as follows: In Section \ref{sec2} we formulate a compartmental model for VBD with two hosts, one vector, and vector preference.
+The paper is structured as follows: In Section \ref{sec2}, we formulate a compartmental model for VBD with two hosts, one vector, and vector preference.
 Section \ref{sec3} covers the computation of $R_0,$ and the analysis of equilibria and their stability.
 Section \ref{sec4} provides a sensitivity analysis of $R_0$.
-Section \ref{adapdyn} explores the evolutionary dynamics of vector feeding preferences using adaptive dynamics, and Section \ref{sec-con} concludes with a discussion of the results.
+Section \ref{adapdyn} explores the evolutionary dynamics of vector feeding preferences using adaptive dynamics, and Section \ref{sec-ecoepi} couples the adaptive dynamics to epidemiological outcomes.
+Section \ref{sec-con} concludes with a discussion of the results.